NiallMc2/Python-/README.md

 6. The local branch main was pushed to the remote repo named origin and the upstream branch was set
 7. Additional branchs were created (dev and test)
 8. A feature branch was created and the project folder Farmer23 with additional files was added
-9. These changes were then merged from the feature branch
+9. Branch test and Feature_Branch were both deleted after a successful merger
 10. VSC and GitHub were used to Sync the changes
+11.